jasonsikes/QLogo/README.md

 ## Downloading

 I am not providing compiled versions of QLogo at this time.
-Windows and Macos systems require me to sign the binaries.
-This is a good thing.
-I still have yet to learn how to do that.

 ***

-QLogo is an interpreter for the Logo language written in C++ using Qt and OpenGL.
+QLogo is an interpreter for the Logo language written in C++ using Qt.
 It mimics (as much as I find reasonable) the UCBLogo interpreter developed by Brian Harvey at U.C.
 Berkeley.

 Copyright (C) 2017-2024 Jason Sikes